 For whom

 For those who want to specialize in a technical discipline.
-After B you can do the freefly course or 4-way FS, step into amateur competitions.
+Freefly or 4-way FS paths open up here at Italian schools.

 C